khalilgharbaoui/opencode-synced-op/README.md

 ## Configure

+### First machine (create new sync repo)

-Run `/sync-init` to get started.
-This will:
+Run `/sync-init` to create a new sync repo:

-1. Detect your GitHub username from the CLI
+1. Detects your GitHub username
-2. Create a private repo (`my-opencode-config` by default) if it doesn't exist
+2. Creates a private repo (`my-opencode-config` by default)
-3. Clone the repo and set up sync
+3. Clones the repo and pushes your current config

-That's it!
-Your config will now sync automatically on startup.
+### Additional machines (link to existing repo)

+Run `/sync-link` to connect to your existing sync repo:

+1. Searches your GitHub for common sync repo names (prioritizes `my-opencode-config`)
+2. Clones and applies the synced config
+3. **Overwrites local config** with synced content (preserves your local overrides file)

+If auto-detection fails, specify the repo name: `/sync-link my-opencode-config`

+After linking, restart OpenCode to apply the synced settings.

 ### Custom repo name or org